codefresh-io/cap-docs.codefresh.io/_docs/deployment/create-application.md

 <br><br>
 {:/}

-### Delete an Argo CD application
+### Delete an application
-Delete an Argo CD application from Codefresh.
+Delete an application from Codefresh.
 Deleting an application deletes the manifest from the Git repository, and then from the cluster where it is deployed.
 When deleted from the cluster, the application is removed from the Applications dashboard in Codefresh.

 >The Prune resources setting determines if only the application is deleted (when not selected), or if both the application and its resources are deleted (when selected).
 Codefresh warns you of the implication of deleting the selected application in the Delete form.
 Review [Sync settings](#sync-settings) in this article.